 Les Brown often tells his seminars audiences, “Don’t stop running toward your goals”, and he is absolutely right.

 Thus, whatever you do, keep running forward and taking action towards your goals.
-There will be days you will feel uninspired, tired, exhausted, and not wanted to do anything, but press on and keep on hustling.
+There will be days when you feel uninspired, tired, exhausted, and not wanted to do anything, but press on and keep on hustling.

 The difference between highly successful people and ordinary people is that highly successful people choose to take action even when they don’t feel like it.